sylace-hub/pyspark/README.md

 pyspark --packages io.delta:delta-core_2.11:0.4.0
 ```

+#### schema from file
-Load a file of vertical column names and retrieves a schema with string type<br>
+- Load a file of vertical column names
+- Retrieves a schema with string type<br>
 <sub><sup>([:-1] is a dirty hack to remove the last added coma)</sub></sup>

 ```python